CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 Inverse transform sampling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the cumulative probability function (cpf) of the probability distribution :math:`f(y)` is continous and its inverse obtainable, this method can be utilized and is more efficient than rejection sampling.
+If the cumulative probability function (cpf) of the probability distribution :math:`f(y)` is continuous and its inverse obtainable, this method can be utilized and is more efficient than rejection sampling.
 The cpf describes the probability that the random variable is smaller or equal to x

 .. math::